dtao/PhilosopherDeveloper/app/views/posts/introducing-lazy-js.markdown

 - feeds those elements with truthy results from `filterFn` to the `TakeSequence`, which...
 - feeds the first 10 results to `fn`, then ends the iteration (by returning `false`)

 Another way of looking at it is this.
-Let's forget about arrays (or collections, or sequences) *entirely* for a moment.
+Let's forget about arrays (or collections, or sequences) entirely for a moment.
 The core idea behind `map` is, as I said, *translation*.
 This is independent of the idea of iteration.
 It's simply the idea of, for some value, mapping it to another value.

 Same with `filter`: it doesn't necessarily have to do with iteration.
-The idea of filtering is: for some value, testing whether it satisfies some condition or not.
+The idea of filtering is, for some value, testing whether it satisfies some condition or not.

 And so, if we don't think about arrays at all, we can still combine these concepts.
 For some value *x*, we can *map* it to *y*, and then we can *filter* that *y* to check whether it satisfies a condition.